mtanveer1/edRVFL-FIS/README.md

 Please cite the following paper if you are using this code.

-Reference: M. Sajid, M. Tanveer, and P. N. Suganthan (2024).
-"Ensemble Deep Random Vector Functional Link Neural Network Based on Fuzzy Inference System”.
-IEEE Transactions on Fuzzy Systems (Revision submitted).
+Reference: M. Sajid, M. Tanveer and P. N. Suganthan, "Ensemble Deep Random Vector Functional Link Neural Network Based on Fuzzy Inference System," in IEEE Transactions on Fuzzy Systems, vol. 33, no. 1, pp. 479-490, Jan.
+2025, doi: 10.1109/TFUZZ.2024.3411614.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%